Bills are reviewed without operational context

 Use storage and flexibility to move consumption away from peak periods.

-Align time of day tariffs and contracts to how energy is actually used.
+Match time-of-day tariffs and contracts to how energy is actually used.

-“These elements don’t work in isolation.
-Control comes from managing them together — as a single function.”
+These elements don’t work in isolation.
+Control comes from managing them together, as a single function.

 Incentives

-Every option is assessed on cost, risk, and outcome — not on who benefits if you say yes.
+Every option is assessed on cost, risk, and outcome, not on who benefits if you say yes.

-Renewals, projects, and suppliers are questioned by default — because our incentives don’t change after the contract is signed.
+Renewals, projects, and suppliers are questioned by default, because our incentives don’t change after the contract is signed.

 Next step